andrewhouse/andrewhouse.github.io/source/_posts/2014-08-18-homework-app.markdown

 comments: true
 categories: ['rails', 'ruby', 'heroku']
 keywords: gem, figaro, ruby, rails, andrew, house, junior, rails, developer, engineer, dev
-description: 'Building a Homework App'
+description: "Building a Homework App"
 ---
 I built an app which some of my fellow students can use as a medium to give progress on their homework assignments.<br>